'There are three main forms of assessment:

 Every child’s progress is individual and unique.
 Tracking begins upon entry through to exit, and shows progression over time.

-In EYFS, assessments are tracked using ‘Tapestry’ software and recorded on our internal grids on the school management system – Integris.
+In EYFS, assessments are tracked using our internal grids and also recorded on the school management system – Integris.
+Progress is measured in relation to the Early Learning Goals and the steps of development.

-From Y1 to Y6 children are expected to make between 2 and 3 steps progress per year based on 'STAT Sheffield Online' which is our internal assessment and tracking system.
-It follows the new expectations of ‘developing, secure and embedding’ and allows teachers to input and track pupil’s progress against the National Curriculum.
-The ‘STAT Sheffield’ system is under consideration for EYFS tracking and assessment
+From Year 1 to Year 6 children are expected to make between 2 and 3 steps progress per year based on 'STAT Sheffield Online', which is our internal assessment and tracking system.
+This system follows the expectations of ‘beginning, progressing and embedding’ and allows teachers to input and track pupil’s progress against the National Curriculum.
+(The ‘STAT Sheffield’ system is under consideration for EYFS tracking and assessment)

 Click here to learn more about the ‘STAT Sheffield Online’ assessment tool, as provided by ‘Educater’.